Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 What is HCM?

-Hypertrophic cardiomyopathy (HCM) is a common heart disease in cats characterized by thickening of the heart muscle.
+Hypertrophic cardiomyopathy (HCM) is a common heart disease in cats, characterized by a thickening of the heart muscle.
 This thickening causes the heart to work less efficiently, which can eventually lead to heart failure.

 Symptoms

-HCM can manifest itself in different forms in cats.
+HCM can manifest in various forms in cats.
 The most common symptoms include:

 • Rapid exhaustion